wassimbj/wassimbj.github.io/_blogs/how-to-deploy-your-backend-to-the-cloud-with-dokku.md

 dokku letsencrypt:cron-job --add
 ```

-Enabling Let’s Encrypt will map the HTTPS port (443) to your app.
+Enabling Let’s Encrypt will automatically map the HTTPS port (443) to your app.
 If your app runs on a different port than 5000, you’ll need to adjust the port mapping as mentioned [earlier](#domains).

 ---